idoshamun/personal-website/content/about/index.md

 * Bouldering and working out 💪.
 * Contributing to open source 👨‍💻.
 * Mentoring other startups 👨‍🏫.
+* Scuba dive once in a while 🐠.

 ![Mentoring at Google Cloud Summit](/about/images/1.jpg)